danioDev2013/readmeGenerator/newRead/README.md

 ## Usage
 ---
-npm i, node index.js, answer the questions
+Make sure Node.js is installed.
+From the terminal run: npm i, node index.js, answer the questions.

 ## Contribute
 ---
-If you have anything you'd like to add or change, let me know.
-If I like it I will update it.
+Please don't hesitate to let me know anything I can update or change.
+If I like it I'll add it.
+Thank you.

 ## Tests
 ---